Installing Falco

 Getting started

-Make sure that the security groups for the Managed Service for Kubernetes cluster and its node groups are configured correctly.
-If any rule is missing, add it.
+Make sure the security groups for the Managed Service for Kubernetes cluster and its node groups are configured correctly.
+If a rule is missing, add it.

 Warning

-The configuration of security groups determines the performance and availability of the cluster and the services and applications running in it.
+The configuration of security groups determines performance and availability of the cluster and the services and applications running in it.

-Installation using Yandex Cloud Marketplace
+Installation from Yandex Cloud Marketplace

 - Navigate to the folder dashboard